Azure/ARO-HCP/tooling/azure-automation/resources-cleanup/README.md

 ```

 ## Custom tags
-When possible, the different resources related to this Automation script (the Runbook, the alert rule, etc) contain a Tag in Azuer with key _app_ and value _resources_cleanup_.
+When possible, the different resources related to this Automation script (the Runbook, the alert rule, etc) contain a Tag in Azure with key _app_ and value _resources_cleanup_.

 ## Existing policy
 We have an ARO-CreatedAt Tag [Policy](https://portal.azure.com/#view/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fsubscriptions%2F1d3378d3-5a3f-4712-85a1-2485495dfc4b%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F9d2b25a6-fadb-47d8-bd68-eaf115bc5411) that adds a createdAt tag with the time "now" in UTC format when a resource group is created (as this information is not present by default for resource groups).
 That tag is used in the script to check if the resource group should be deleted or not.